 As Auckland website designers start to design your homepage, you might realize that there are a few content elements you’re missing.
 This would make you go back and update your sitemap.
 When you find yourself in this situation, remember that the website redesigning processes can be less of a scientific process, but rather an artistic one.

 So here’s how it should be done…

 1) Homepage first

-The design phase demands the homepage be finalized first.
+The website design phase demands the homepage be finalized first.
 Well, a comprehensive rough draft might do.
-Once the homepage design is established, you have your colours, fonts, and the general design language for the website settled too.
+Once the homepage web design is established, you have your colours, fonts, and the general website language for the website settled too.

 2) Design Mockups